Oaxaca en la historia y en el mito: Domestic and Artistic Skills

+The two women in front of the dog are shaping pottery.
+One man in front appears to be carving a mask.
 Placing all of these crafts surrounding one house makes it look as if people lived in self-sufficient units, making their own pottery, textiles and more.
 Archeological records from prehispanic times indicate that Oaxacan handicrafts have been normally made in highly specialized, specific communities.
 So each of the handicrafts pictured here would have been made in a distinct village, in prehispanic times as is often the case today.

 Agriculture

+Before Mesoamericans raised crops, they were hunter gatherers.
+For thousands of years killing and consuming megafauna such as mammoths as their source of protein.
+With the end of the ice age and the disappearance of large animals associated with it, beginning 10,000 years ago, hunter gatherers transitioned to hunting smaller game such as deer, gathering wild plants and eating insects.

 The artist illustrates the birth of agriculture in Mesoamerica with four images.
-Thus, illustrating some of the earliest instances of agriculture in the World, some 10,000 years ago.
+Thus, illustrating some of the earliest instances of agriculture in the World.
 The wild grass-like image pictured below represents teosintle.
 This is the grandfather of maize, often called corn.
-As one can gather from the example of teosintle below, it was small with a few minuscule, hard grains and creating soft, sweet corn, in large cobs, from the original wild grass was a major exercise of observation and patience.
+As one can gather from the example of teosintle below, the cobs were minuscule with a few hard grains.
+Creating soft, sweet corn, in large cobs, from the original wild grass was a major exercise of patient observation and careful selection of the best grains.
+It appears that the original food value was gained by heating the kernels to make popcorn.